 Brussels is very much the “Capital of Europe” – it is home to the European parliament and many of the agencies and organizations that keep Europe humming (or not!).
-Our first impressions of Brussels is that it is a modern and soulless city – it looks and feels much like most European cities.
+Our first impression of Brussels is that it is a modern and soulless city – it looks and feels much like most European cities.

 But first impressions are not always correct and after scratching beneath the surface there are some hidden gems.
 Brussels is a compact city and be easily explored on foot and has an excellent public transportation infrastructure.
-At its heart there is evidence of the city’s medieval past and character that attracted cultural icons the likes of Brueghel, Magritte, Victor Horta (inventor of Art Nouveau architecture), Hergé (creator of Tintin) and Jacques Brel.
-Beyond the cultural attractions there is much else to enjoy in the excellent restaurants, Belgian beers and of course chocolate!
+At its heart, there is evidence of the city’s medieval past and character that attracted cultural icons the likes of Brueghel, Magritte, Victor Horta (inventor of Art Nouveau architecture), Hergé (creator of Tintin) and Jacques Brel.
+Beyond the cultural attractions, there is much else to enjoy in the excellent restaurants, Belgian beers and of course chocolate!

 We had two days to explore Brussels and the itinerary we followed was: